Oompa-Loompas: Cultural impact

-The Oompa-Loompas were one of the main inspirations for Despicable Me's Minions.
+The Oompa-Loompas were one of the main inspirations for Despicable Mes Minions.

 In 2017, the spider species Myrmecium oompaloompa was named after the Oompa-Loompas.
 The name comes from the fact that they were first discovered on cocoa plantations in Brazil.

-In 2023, American musician Jagwar Twin released the single Bad Feeling (Oompa Loompa).
+In 2023, American musician Jagwar Twin released the single "Bad Feeling (Oompa Loompa)".
 The song utilises the lyrics and melody from the refrain of the Oompa-Loompa songs in the 1971 film.
 The song reached #36 on the US Hot Rock & Alternative Songs and #33 on the Pop Airplay.

 In 2024, Willy's Chocolate Experience, an unlicensed Charlie and the Chocolate Factory event, was held in Glasgow, Scotland.
 An image of a disgruntled and weary-looking Oompa-Loompa played by actress Kirsty Paterson went viral and subsequently became an internet meme.

+In September 2026, Netflix announced that Paterson will appear as an actual Oompa-Loompa in the game show, Wonka's The Golden Ticket.

-In the US 2024 presidential election, current U.S. President, and 2024 Republican Party nominee Donald Trump sparked global internet memes after comparisons to the stereotypical Oompa-Loompa look, targeting his supposed "fluorescent eyebrows" and "orange tempered skin".
+In the US 2024 presidential election, current US President, and 2024 Republican Party nominee Donald Trump sparked global internet memes after comparisons to the stereotypical Oompa-Loompa look, targeting his supposed "fluorescent eyebrows" and "orange tempered skin".

+Analysis

+Dahl's portrayal of the Oompa-Loompas has been criticised as promotion of colonialism.
+Food anthropologist Layla Eplett argued that Dahl treated the Oompa-Loompas as foreign objects.
+Deji Olukotun of PEN America opposed banning Charlie and the Chocolate Factory, arguing that teachers should instead compel children to question its portrayal of Oompa-Loompas.